16 signs of thyroid hormonal imbalance you should never ignore

+If you have wondered whether you may have thyroid disease, there are some early warning signs you have a thyroid hormonal imbalance you should be aware of.
 Thyroid disease is common and women are more likely to have thyroid disease especially after childbirth and at menopause.

 One big problem is that thyroid disease symptoms can be vague and feel and look like other problems or be taken as signs of aging.
 Take for example joint pain, and thinning hair.

-And according to The American Thyroid Association, 12 percent of the US population will develop a thyroid problem in their lifetime and 20 million Americans have some form of thyroid disease.
+And according to The American Thyroid Association,12 percent of the US population will develop a thyroid problem in their lifetime and 20 million Americans have some form of thyroid disease.

 And 5-8 more women are more likely to develop thyroid disease than men.

 And one woman in 8 will develop a thyroid problem in her lifetime.
 And a whopping 60 percent of thyroid sufferers in the world don’t know they have a thyroid problem.